Simple Linear Regression – How to Use It

 The formula for simple linear regression is:

-is the error term (the difference between the observed value of y and the predicted value of y)5
+The error term (difference between the observed and predicted value of y)

 Simple linear regression in R